1Democritus/multimodalAgent/README.md

 Used langgraph for the internal agent structure, as it gives a clean, robust architecture to the relationship between different agents and their tools
 Used gradio to build the chat interface, as it is flexible with usage

-Future updates include:
-- Tools to manipulate qualitative data
-- Possibly merging the plotting and analysing agent

 Omissions: